oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/image-2025-7-24_16-33-45.png "Show details under Key Vault endpoint home:")

-5. Setup the Key Vault library (liborapkcs.so) that the DB will use to communicate with Key Vault:
+4. Setup the Key Vault library (liborapkcs.so) that the DB will use to communicate with Key Vault:

     ```
     <copy>
-    cd $OKV_HOME
-    sudo ./bin/root.sh
+    sudo $OKV_HOME/bin/root.sh
     </copy>
     ```